JZDesign/JacobZivanDesign/JZD_Publish/Content/technology/mocking_and_stubbing.md

 <br/>
 <br/>

-In that example, we created the two mocked interfaces we needed to create and, effectively tested the `Controller`.
-Because of the mocks, we were able to verify the functionality of the Controller without testing the functionality of the `DataStore` or the `Logger`.
+In that example we mocked two interfaces and effectively tested the `Controller`.
+Because of the mocks, we were able to verify the functionality of the `Controller` without testing the functionality of the `DataStore` or the `Logger`.
 The actual implementations of those will get tested in isolation.

 Now, you may have noticed that there was a bit of configuration code required to run those tests.
 And I told you that mocking _reduces_ the amount of test configuration we need to write.

 They do.
 Even hand rolled mocks like these do.
-But I prefer to have my mocks generated for me in such a way that reduces needing to create one off mocks like this.
-And there is a package that will do just that.
-In my next article, you'll learn how to generate fully functional mocks using mockingbird😊
+But I prefer to have my mocks generated for me in such a way that eliminates the need to create one off mocks like this.
+Luckily, there is a package that will do just that.
+In my next article, you'll learn how to generate fully functional mocks using mockingbird 😊

 ### [`-> Auto-Magically generate mocks using Mockingbird ->`](../mockingbird)